Cherished: Album information

-Released in 1977, Cherished was the last Cher album produced by Snuff Garrett.
+Cherished was the last Cher studio album produced by Snuff Garrett.
 Although The Cher Show was a top 10 ratings hit, the 1975-77 period was unsuccessful for her, and Cherished did no better than its predecessors, Stars and I'd Rather Believe in You.
 The album sold very little, failed in the charts and was ignored by critics and fans.
 Also, Cher was dissatisfied with the final results of the album, and in an interview, she said that she never enjoyed making this album and only made it because of the contract deal with Warner Bros.

 The style of the record recalls past hits "Dark Lady" and "Half Breed".
 Cherished is also Cher's first album without her name on the cover because the title of the album is a pun of the Cher name.

 Two unsuccessful singles were released.
 The first was "Pirate", which reached #93 in Billboard.
 This song was also the first track on some versions of I'd Rather Believe in You, and in Australia the track was retitled "Images".
 A follow-up to "Pirate", "War Paint and Soft Feathers", did not chart.

 As with her other two Warner Bros. releases, Cherished has never had a legitimate reissue in any format.
 According to Billboard, Cher owned this album's master rights and Warner had no right to reissue.
 However, in August 20, 2021, Cher released all 11 tracks, "restored and remastered", on her YouTube channel.

+Critical reception

+The Los Angeles Times noted that "Cher is pleasant but again unchallenged by the material."
+Cash Box said that her collaboration with Snuff Garrett gave the album "a kind of 'welcome home, good-to-be-back' feeling increasing the appeal of a lady who seems to have an abundance of that quality already," and that even "though her vocals are strong and emotion-filled, it is indeed the sounds on the outer edges that give this album its delicate audio shadings, that like the colors in an Impressionist painting, highlight the subject matter in a carefully-woven intricate pattern."